Mint-System/Odoo-Apps-Manufacture/mrp_production_restrict_lot/README.rst

 MRP Production Restrict Lot
 ===========================

-Restrict lot selection in work orders based on assigned lots in production order.
+Restrict lot selection for components in table view.

-For a detailed documentation have a look at https://www.odoo-wiki.org/mrp_production_restrict_lot.html
+For a detailed documentation have a look at https://www.odoo-wiki.org/mrp-production-restrict-lot.html

 Configuration
 ~~~~~~~~~~~~~